Another one of my favorite clean beauty subscription boxes showed up at my door this past weekend – August’s Petit Vour box!

 This pencil, however, has a fairly soft tip that transfers easily using a light hand.
 It’s also very thin, so you can draw on fine, wispy lines to create more natural-looking fullness (just be careful not to twist out too much product at one time, as the pencil is very delicate and can break off easily).
 I also like that it contains castor oil, which helps strengthen hair and promote growth.
 Though it’s best to apply the oil to the entire brow area – skin and hairs – if you want to reap all of its benefits, a little extra in your everyday brow product never hurts!

 St. Tropica Coconut Hot Oil Hair Mask (Full size, Value: $5) – Summer can do a number on your hair – from chlorine to sun damage.
 Over the past few years, I’ve been using straight up organic, virgin coconut oil treatments about once a week on my hair and scalp.
 This hair mask however, seems like a great upgrade!
 On top of organic, virgin coconut oil, it also contains biotin, horsetail, amla, hibiscus, green tea, coconut butter, and coconut fruit extract – all of which are organic.
-Combined, they strengthen and repair hair damage from the inside-out, lock-in moisture to help eliminate split ends and frizzy hair, and help stimulate new and healthy hair growth.
+Combined, they help strengthen and repair hair damage from the inside-out, lock-in moisture to eliminate split ends and frizzy hair, and stimulate new and healthy hair growth.

 The cleanser also contains peppermint + tea tree, which helps minimize the appearance of pores overtime for a smoother, more even complexion (while also creating a refreshing sensory experience – both in scent and feel!).
 Overall, it’s a great multi-tasking cleanser for fighting congestion, and I can’t wait to see what it does for my combination skin (and all those pesky blackheads I can’t seem to get rid of) after a few weeks!